stilldavid/userland-book/miscellany/index.md

     sort < /dev/stdin | uniq -c | sort -k1 -nr | head -$TOSHOW

 <!-- end -->

+Notice, though, that it doesn't handle opening files directly.
+If you wanted to find the most common lines in a file with it, you'd have to say something like `mostcommon < filename` in order to redirect the file to `mostcommon`'s standard input.

 cal and ncal
 ------------